-The story in Hero Wanted plays out like a puzzle, where the past and present are like pieces of a puzzle and the entire picture doesn't become clear until all the pieces come together.
+The story of "Hero Wanted" plays out like a puzzle, where the past and present are like the pieces and the entire picture doesn't become clear until all the pieces come together.
 Everything is played out through flashbacks and watching it the first time, is a bit disorienting.
-The film jumps from the past to the present starting out with the car accident that kills Liam's wife, jumping to the present where he's drunk at a bar and getting knocked on his ass by the bartender, jumping again to the past where he's mellowing on the couch thinking of his wife and unborn child.
-This series of back and forth is a bit disorienting, because at times you don't know where you are until the scene plays itself out.
-However you actually benefit with a second viewing because you get a better feel for the film.
-Yes I had the opportunity to watch it twice and believe me it really is better with the second viewing.
-Last film I watched like this was Fight Club, first sit through was great but man it made my head hurt.
-The second time you kinda get that "oh I get it!" feel.
-Everything builds up to a climatic shoot out, with a so-so ending.
-Personally I wanted the film to end right after Liam and Kayla are holding hands and Liam passes out from being shot up, with the final words he narrates at the end of the film "redemption is a funny thing.
-Sometimes you have to go through hell to get it.”
-Because you don't need to know if he lives or dies, you just need to know that in the end, he's still a Hero.
+The film jumps from the past to the present starting out with the car accident that kills Liam's wife, jumping to the present where he's drunk at a bar and getting knocked on his ass by the bartender, and jumping again to the past where he's mellowing on the couch thinking of his wife and unborn child.
+This series of back and forth is a bit disorienting because there are times you don't know where you are until the scene plays itself out.
+However, you actually benefit with a second viewing as you get a better feel for the film.
+Yes, I took the opportunity to watch it twice and believe me it really is better with the second time around.
+The last film I watched like this was Fight Club, first sit through was great but man it made my head hurt.
+The second time you kind of get that "oh I get it!" feel.
+Everything builds up to a climatic shootout, with a so-so ending.
+Personally, I wanted the film to end right after Liam and Kayla were holding hands and Liam passed out from being shot up, and with his the final words he narrates at the end of the film "redemption is a funny thing.
+Sometimes you have to go through hell to get it".
+After that you don't need to know if he lives or dies, you just need to know that in the end, he's still a hero.

 Hero Wanted is not the greatest story ever told, and it certainly won't win any major awards, but it's definitely worth the price admission.
-With a unique approach, some decent acting and a nice chunk of action makes Hero Wanted worth picking up.
-The film will have a limited theatrical release, leading up to its DVD release on April 29th.
+With a unique approach, some decent acting and a nice chunk of action makes "Hero Wanted" worth picking up.
+The film will have a limited theatrical run, leading up to its DVD release on April 29th.
 Sony is responsible for distributing here in the states, and my advice guys, just go full on theatrical release.
 It's worth it.
-In the end I'm giving Hero Wanted 4 out of 5 stars and it’s been Valkor tested, TOV approved.
+And in the end, I'm giving "Hero Wanted" 4 out of 5 stars.